toliv/tictactoe/README.md

 ## Setup

 The service is Dockerized.
 Install Docker Desktop, then build and start the service by running `docker-compose up`.
-Validate that you can access the local server by visiting via browser or issuing a `GET` request to
+Validate that you can access the local server by visiting via browser or issuing a `GET` request  (curl, Postman etc) to

 http://localhost:5000/